igonzaleztak/company_api/README.md

 The next sections describe the available endpoints in the API.
 When an endpoint is marked as **protected**, it means that the user must be authenticated to operate with it.

+You can find a postman collection with all the requests in the folder [postman](postman).

 ### Health

 - `GET /health`: Healthcheck. **This endpoint is listening on the healtcheck port!!**